StephenHuang17253/gardeners-canvas/README.md

 spring.mail.username=<your_email>
 spring.mail.password=<your_app_password>
-To generate an app password you can visit [this link](myaccount.google.com/u/3/apppasswords)
+To generate an app password you can visit [this link](myaccount.google.com/u/3/apppasswords) The credentials can be found on the repositories wiki

 This project includes basic user registration, user login, profile view, and edit profile.